Google Cloud Run Task RunnerGoogle Cloud Run Task Runner

 How to use the Google Cloud Run task runner

-To use inputFiles, outputFiles or namespaceFiles properties, make sure to set the bucket property.
-The bucket serves as an intermediary storage layer for the task runner.
-Input and namespace files will be uploaded to the cloud storage bucket before the task run.
+To use the inputFiles, outputFiles, or namespaceFiles properties, you must set the bucket property.
+The bucket acts as an intermediary storage layer for the task runner:

-The following example runs a simple Shell command in a Cloud Run container:
+The following example runs a simple shell command inside a Cloud Run container:

 yaml